chanhihi/chanhihi/README.md

 **chanhihi/chanhihi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

+#### I`m always do my best in a positive attitude.
+I like collaboration because I like to meet and talk to people.

+---

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...